janmichaelangelubustillo/janmichaelangelubustillo/README.md

     <td align="center">
       <strong>Home Page</strong><br/>
       <img src="./Home.jpg" alt="Main Page" width="200"/><br/>
       <sub>The Main Page is the starting point of the app.
-From here, users can navigate to the dictionary, open the camera or upload screen, and access other features of Guppy Classifier.</sub>
+From here, users can navigate to the class information, open the camera or upload screen, and access other features of Guppy Classifier.</sub>
     </td>
     <td align="center">
       <strong>Status</strong><br/>